pulumi/docs/content/blog/7-ways-to-deal-with-application-secrets-in-azure/index.md

 Both snippets are fine for a Hello-World application with a lifespan of two hours.
 However, I would strongly discourage doing so in any code that can potentially be checked into a source control system, even for a 10-minute experiment.
 Don't copy-paste secrets into files which are part of a git repository.
 One accidental `git commit & git push`&mdash;and the secrets are compromised.

-Avoid the "Secrets as Code" practice: there are bots scanning your GitHub for those.
+Avoid the "Secrets as Code" practice: there are bots scanning your GitHub repository for those.

 ## 2. Configuration Files